ZainubWaqas17/Network-Performance-Review/README.md

 # Network Performance Review Automation App

-This project automates the performance review of Jazz mobile network sites by processing KPI data from Excel files.
+This project automates the performance review of telecom mobile network sites by processing KPI data from Excel files.
 Users can input a site number and date range to visualize outages, calculate key metrics, and export results for reporting.

 ## Features

-- Upload and parse Jazz KPI Excel files
+- Upload and parse telecom KPI Excel files
 - Filter by site number and date range
 - Display outage metrics and summaries
 - Export filtered results to Excel